ispc/ispc/docs/ispc.rst

 For non-type template parameters, the following rules apply:

 * Uniform integral types (``int8``, ``uint8``, ``int16``, ``uint16``, ``int``, ``uint``, ``int64``, ``uint64``)
   and enum types can be used as non-type template parameters.
+Unbound types are treated as uniform.
   For example:

   ::

-      template <int N> int foo(int a) {
-        return a * N;
+      template <int N> int foo(int a) { // N is uniform int return a * N;
       }